- 2020 Specials

 - Meet Dr. W

 Rubs are part of our 4 Element Zesti’simos Collection.
-You can think of Spice Rubs as a mélange of spices that are generally more fine than coarse in their composition, with salt as part of their formulation as well.
-They can be rubbed onto the meat, poultry, or fish before cooking, or they can be sprinkled into any cooking skillet of food.
-Many ethnic traditions have their cuisine that has these mixes of spices.
-Dr. W recommends having a few on hand to help you maintain a healthy (and tasty) diet.
-So pick three or four; our tins are attractive, easy to keep on the counter, their contents- flavorful and fun to use.
+Think of them as a mélange of spices, generally more fine than coarse in their composition, with salt as part of their formulation.
+While they can be rubbed onto meat, poultry, or fish before cooking, they can also be sprinkled into any cooking skillet of food – whether they be all vegetables or all meat or some soon-to-be delicious combination of both.
+Many ethnic cuisines use these blends of spices and Dr. W recommends having a few on hand to help you maintain a healthy (and tasty) diet.
+So pick three or four; our tins are attractive, easy to keep on the counter, are flavorful and fun to use.

-While we recommend pinching directly from our containers, with the exception of the French Grey Salt, all of our salts can be put into a typical salt shaker as well.
+While we recommend pinching directly from our easy-to-use containers – with the exception of the French Sel Gris Salt, all of our salts can be put into a typical salt shaker as well.

 Condiments are what we as humans have been using for thousands of years to add to the pleasures of eating.
 Our national obsession with catsup and mustard expresses America’s way of using condiments to make our collective food-eating experience a good one.
 In simplistic terms, catsup brings sweetness when added, while mustard brings sourness.